pvh95/dl_reddit_meme/README.md

 - Viet Hung Pham

 ## Credits
-We would like to pronounce our greatest thanks and gratitude to:
+We would like to pronounce our greatest thanks and gratitude to
 - Roland Molontay (https://hsdslab.math.bme.hu/),
 - Péter Juhász (https://github.com/shepherd92)